evansbenj/BIO722.md/6_genotyping.md

 * an index for each bam file (.bai file)
 * a genome (actually a chromosome in our case for one chromosome - chrZZZ.fa) and also supporting files (chrZZZ.amb  chrZZZ.fa.ann  chrZZZ.fa.bwt  chrZZZ.fa.fai  chrZZZ.fa.pac  chrZZZ.fa.sa).

-Please start a screen and type this command:
+Please enter this command (after changing the ZZZ to match your chromosomes):

 ```
 bcftools mpileup -Ou -f ../my_monkey_chromosome/chrZZZ.fa PF515_chrZZZ_sorted_realigned_dedup.bam PM561_chrZZZ_sorted_realigned_dedup.bam PM565_chrZZZ_sorted_realigned_dedup.bam PM566_chrZZZ_sorted_realigned_dedup.bam PM567_chrZZZ_sorted_realigned_dedup.bam PM582_chrZZZ_sorted_realigned_dedup.bam PM584_chrZZZ_sorted_realigned_dedup.bam PM592_chrZZZ_sorted_realigned_dedup.bam PM602_chrZZZ_sorted_realigned_dedup.bam | bcftools call -mv -Oz -o allsamples_chrZZZ_merged_sorted_realigned_dedup.bam.vcf.gz

 ```

+This should finish quickly because we are working with small subsets of the data.

 The command above first uses the bcftools mpileup command.
 You can check out what the options are by typing `bcftools` and `bcftools mpileup`.
 You will see that the `mpileup` command generates genotype likelihoods from multiple `.bam` files.
 This is then piped to the `bcftools call` command, which does SNP and indel genotype calling.
 The `-Ou` and `-Oz` command asks `bcftools` generate uncompressed BCF output and a compressed vcf output respectively.

-This should finish quickly because we are working with small subsets of the data.
-Please exit the screen by typing `ctrl-a` and `ctrl-d`

 Because we are working with such a small (subsetted) dataset, your bam files have only very few reads that mapped to your chromosome and they are at very low depth.
 At this point, let's work with files I made earlier using the complete dataset and pretend that you made them.
 GREAT JOB!!!